 The charity's financial reserves policy is to maintain reserves sufficient to provide adequate working capital and to fund anticipated grant applications.
-At the end of the year, the charity's financial reserves were £265,982 representing 59 months expenditure (based on the average expenditure over the last 2 years).
-The current high level of reserves reflects the successful fundraising in 2016/17.
+At the end of the year, the charity's financial reserves were £523,624 The current high level of reserves reflects the successful fundraising in 2022/23 which was undertaken to ensure that the charity held sufficient funds to fund relevant conservation projects taking into account the projects and applicants that were forecast.
 These reserves will now be utilised to fund conservation projects.